Colias occidentalis

 Colias occidentalis, the western sulphur or golden sulphur, is a butterfly in the family Pieridae found in North America.
 Its range includes the Pacific Northwest and parts of British Columbia.

-The flight period is from late May until early July.
+The one flight period is from late May until early July.
 Its habitats include ocean bluffs, forest openings, mountain slopes, and subalpine meadows.

+Description

+The golden sulphur is large and yellow with a single white spot on the hindwing surrounded by a red ring.
+There is rarely a satellite spot.
 Its wingspan ranges from 50 mm to 53 mm.
+Males do not reflect ultraviolet.
+Females have a rare white morph (alba).